 COVID-19 has posed, and continues to pose, unique risks for people experiencing homelessness.
 Social services have become more limited throughout 2020.
 But the economic consequences of the pandemic have put more Americans at risk of entering homelessness.

 These challenges are faced by individuals across the country, including many in the nation’s capital.
 At United Way of the National Capital Area, we work closely with regional social services providers through our support of 2-1-1 social service hotlines.
 These non-emergency hotlines are able to connect thousands of people to food, financial assistance and health care resources.
+We also run Project Community Connect, a street outreach program for the DC area intended to connect individuals with essential services through resource fairs.

 The realities of facing homelessness and the pandemic are different for every person and family.
 Still, the national statistics around these dual crises provide important insight into this issue.
 We were interested in what the data would reveal.
 In light of this, we decided to conduct an analysis of the data available on homelessness around the country during COVID-19.
 We paid special attention to the following factors: